After spending several semesters and tens of thousands on college, you finally reached your academic destination: graduation.

 - Some additional money to spend on leisure in your newly-rediscovered free time

 Are you ready to manage your money?

-While earning “grownup money” is exciting, you may find yourself facing a learning curve when it’s time to start handling your personal finances.
+While earning “adult money” is exciting, you may find yourself facing a learning curve when it’s time to start handling your personal finances.